Frequently Asked Questions

 Does Boston College offer academic merit scholarships?

-Boston College is committed to meeting the full demonstrated need of every admitted student, and therefore we offer a limited number of merit scholarships.
-In fact, the Presidential Scholarship is our only academic merit-based scholarship.
-The scholarship is awarded to the top 20 freshman applicants each year.
-Visit our Tuition and Aid page to learn more about financial aid at Boston College.
+Academic merit scholarships are not available through the transfer application process.
+However, Boston College is committed to meeting the full demonstrated financial need of every admitted student.
+Please visit our Tuition and Aid page to learn more about need-based financial aid at Boston College.

 Does Boston College offer financial aid to international students?